18F/uswds-data/README.md

-# U.S. Web Design Standards documentation
+# Data Design Standards documentation

-This repo includes code and documentation for the  U.S. Web Design Standards website.
-For information on the Standards (components) themselves, please visit [web-design-standards](https://github.com/18F/web-design-standards).
+This repo includes code and documentation for the  Data Design Standards website.

-Note that this README includes steps to pull the latest version of the Standards into your local instance of the documentation.
+Note that this README includes steps to pull the latest version of the Data Design Standards into your local instance of the documentation.

 ## Running locally

-The U.S. Web Design Standards documentation is built using Jekyll for the file framework, gulp for task management, and the node module for the Standards.
+The Data Standards documentation is built using Jekyll for the file framework, gulp for task management, and the node module for the Standards.

 ### Before you start